Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ### a.
 Examine the Dataset

-As per the data [dictionary](#data-dictionary), some variables represent combined totals of distinct variables.
+As per the data desription [dictionary](#data-dictionary), some variables represent combined totals of distinct variables.
 Hence, it's crucial to consider:

 i. "overall_conflict" equals "minor_conflict" and "major_conflict."